-The Frama-C kernel has an option -ulevel, which performs a syntactic modification of the analyzed source code.
-Its advantage is that, by explicitly separating iteration steps, it allows to use the graphical user interface to observe values or express properties for a specific iteration step of the loop.
-However, the duplication of loop statements and variables can lead to cluttered code.
+Finally, there is an option from the Frama-C kernel, -ulevel, which performs a syntactic modification of the analyzed source code.
+Its advantage is that, by explicitly separating iteration steps, it allows using the graphical user interface to observe values or express properties for a specific iteration step of the loop.
+However, the duplication of loop statements and variables can clutter the code.
 Also, the transformation increases the size of the code in the Frama-C AST and, for large functions, this has a significant impact in the analysis time.
 For these reasons, -ulevel is seldom used nowadays.